zsigmond-czine-everit/lqmg/README.md

 This command print help note.
 Wrote the example usage and describe the available arguments.

 Available arguments:
+* Required arguments:
  * changeLogFile: path to the liquibase changelog file.
  * targetFolder: the folder where source will be generated to
+* Optional arguments:
  * packageName: the java package of the generated QueryDSL metamodel classes.
+Default value: "".
  * schemaPattern: a schema name pattern; must match the schema name as it is stored in the database.
+Default value: null.
  * schemaToPackage: the schema to package or not.
+Default value: true.
  * help: wrote the help note.

 Reguired arguments the changeLogFile and targetFolder.
 The other argument is optional.